Solomon Passy: Atlantic and European integration

-Global affairs

-In 2001 Bulgaria was elected for rotational member of the UN Security Council (2002-2003); Passy represented Bulgaria on UNSC and chaired the Council in September 2002 and December 2003.

-In 2004 Passy became the OSCE Chairman-in-Office.
-During his chairmanship the frozen conflict in Ajaria (Georgia) was solved, and Mongolia joined OSCE network.

-Passy, Joschka Fischer, and Colin Powell hosted the OSCE Berlin Conference on Antisemitism (April 2004).

-While Passy was part of King Simeon's Government, constructive and pragmatic relations with Russia were formed, following 45 years of de facto Soviet occupation of Bulgaria.
-Bilateral relations with China and India were refreshed and the Bulgarian diplomatic network with the Arab countries restored.

-See also: Dr. Solomon Passy and China, Dr. Solomon Passy: Central Asia, Caucasus and Post-Soviet Space (as CiO of the OSCE – 2004), and Memorandum about Relationships between the Holy See and the Atlantic Club of Bulgaria.

-Mediation and diplomatic action

-As Minister, Passy was responsible for the strategy of the EU-US-BG negotiating Troika with Libya’s dictator col. Gaddafi for the successful release (July 2007) of six Bulgarian medics held by Libya as hostages in 1999.

-On behalf of the Western Allies Passy, as MP, undertook successful mediation missions in North Korea (July–August 2007), which eventually contributed to the destruction of the cooling tower for heavy water at the Yongbyon Nuclear Scientific Research Center (North Korea) - agreed upon the Six-Party Talks in 27–30 September 2007 - and to Summit meeting between North and South Korea.
-He mediated for the release of US citizen collaborators of George Soros detained in Iran in May 2007.

-In 2007 Passy assumed a one-year assignment as an advisor to the Macedonian Government on NATO accession.
-In 2008 the Bucharest Summit of NATO agreed on Macedonia's membership of NATO, conditional on resolving the bilateral dispute with Greece.

-In 2008 the government of Bulgaria nominated Solomon for Secretary General of NATO.
+In 1993, Passy and the Atlantic Club were instrumental in establishing the Bulgarian Antarctic Institute and the country's annual Antarctic expeditions as part of its national Antarctic program.
+Bulgaria became the 28th Consultative Party to the Antarctic Treaty in 1998.

 Globalization of Bulgaria

 ACB is the first non-NATO NGO invited to join the Atlantic Treaty Association, in 1992.
 Passy is the first non-NATO Vice-President of ATA (1996-1999).
 Bulgaria is the first non-NATO member state to host an ATA General Assembly (1997).

 Passy and ACB in November 1994, invited Pope John Paul II to Bulgaria.
 The visit, the first papal visit to Bulgaria, took place in 2002 when Passy was Foreign Minister; the Pope announced in Sofia that Bulgaria – contrary to widespread allegations — had not been involved in the 1981 attempt to assassinate the Pope.

 Passy co-chaired the host committee of the ACB-Tibetan Friendship Society for the visit to Bulgaria of the XIV Dalai Lama of Tibet in October 1991.

 Passy's ACB hosted Ecumenical Patriarch Bartholomew in 1993, subsequent dialogue between the Bulgarian Orthodox Church and the Vatican eventually made the Bulgarian visit of Pope John Paul II possible.